blackberry/WebWorks-Community-APIs/Smartphone/FilePicker/README.md

 # File Picker
-The spinner control will allow you to have a more usable interface when interacting with &lt;select&gt; elements on a BlackBerry 5.0 browser.
-It will also allow you to keep the same consistent feel with your UI on a BlackBerry 6.0 browser.
+The file picker control will allow you to prompt your user to browse to a file.
+This is necessary because the HTML input field of type "file" will not allow you to read or set the file path that the user entered.
+If you need to request a file and then manipulate the file in your JavaScript, you will need this file picker extension.

 **Author:** [Tim Neil](https://github.com/tneil)